FOREX-Dollar struggles on soft data, sterling awaits election

 At a separate event, Atlanta Federal Reserve bank president Dennis Lockhart said market expectations for a September interest rate hike were in "reasonable alignment" with the central bank.

-The euro also powered to a three-month high against sterling as Britons vote on Thursday in the most closely fought national election of recent times.
+The euro also powered to a three-month high against sterling as Britons vote on Thursday in the most closely fought national election in a generation.

-Prime Minister David Cameron's Conservatives and Ed Miliband's opposition Labour Party have been neck and neck in opinion polls that indicate neither will win an outright majority in the 650-seat parliament.
+The currency pair's overnight implied volatility has shot up to above 30 percent from around 12 percent on Wednesday, implying the market is pricing in a daily move of around two percentage points.

-In the event of a hung parliament, talks with smaller parties to form a coaltion will begin on Friday.
+Prime Minister David Cameron's Conservatives and Ed Miliband's opposition Labour Party have been neck and neck in opinion polls for months, indicating neither will win enough seats for an outright majority in the 650-seat parliament.

-Reflecting a high degree of uncertainty on the shape of the next government, option traders are expecting a volatile trading in sterling.
+If neither wins an overall majority, talks will begin on Friday with smaller parties in a race to strike deals.

 The Australian dollar was briefly hit by a fall in the local payroll figures but quickly recovered losses as the data was not as weak as the headline figures suggested, given a revision for the previous month and firm hourly earnings.

-The yen moved little to stand at 119.44 yen, staying in a familiar trading range during the past few weeks of between 118 and 121 yen per dollar.
+The yen moved little at 119.56 yen, sitting comfortably in its trading range between 118 and 121 in the past several weeks.
+(Editing by Eric Meijer & Kim Coghill)